sohjnthn/For-own-learning/README.md

 class file for org.openqa.selenium.mobile.NetworkConnection not found".
 Each Given, When, Then line of the feature file can be linked to the correct @Given/@When/@Then("..." of the main Java files, but the features cannot be directly run by using the green >>.

+13. Tried to import the IntelliJ IDEA project Selenium_Tutorial (which contains the testng.xml file for running both main Java classes (for the desktop websites; and for the real Android 15 device smarphone applications) to the Eclipse IDE for Java projects.
+Not able to actually run one of the two feature files, and not able to run the testng.xml file.